This document informs you about how we process personal data.

 We currently use the following services described above.
 Insofar as the processing is based on a consent pursuant to Art.
 6 (1) lit. a EU GDPR, we also state the manner in which consent is requested.

 Consent Management Tool/ Consent Management Provider / “Cookie Banner”

 We use services to solicit and manage consent for individual services.

 Service: Borlabs Cookie

 This website uses the Borlabs Cookie service, a consent management tool.
-The service asks for consent to use certain services on the website.
+The service asks for consent to use cerain services on the website.
 These consents are obtained and documented in accordance with data protection laws.
 The provider of the service is Borlabs – Benjamin A. Bornschein, Rübenkamp 32, 22305 Hamburg (Borlabs).

 The Service sets a necessary cookie (“borlabs-cookie”).
 The “borlabs-cookie” stores the following information: runtime, version, domain and path of the WordPress website, consents and UID (a randomly generated ID).
 The data is stored until you delete the cookie yourself or the storage period of one year is reached.

 Data is processed in order to obtain legally required consent and, where applicable, as part of our legitimate interest in making our website legally compliant and low-risk (legal basis Art.
 6 para.
 1 lit. c and, where applicable, lit. f EU GDPR).